Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Orge is implemented in Erlang, which is, as already mentioned, supported by numerous platforms.

-The operation system we would elect is the GNU/Linux one, for stability, ease of use and administration, performances and available support.
+The operating system we would elect is the GNU/Linux one, for stability, ease of use and administration, performances and available support.

-Among the various distributions, for the Orge server latest Debian stable seems a good choice.
+For the Orge server, among the various distributions, the latest `Debian stable version <http://www.debian.org/releases/stable/>`_ seems to be a very good choice.

-For the monitoring client, choice is less crucial, but we would favour a Ubuntu distribution, for ease of installation and user-friendliness.
+For the monitoring client, choice is less crucial, but we would favour an `Ubuntu <http://www.ubuntu.com/products/whatisubuntu/desktopedition>`_ distribution, for ease of installation and user-friendliness.

 Having a server directly exposed to the Internet requires a properly configured firewall, as discussed below, but also the use of the safest software.
 This includes favouring stable versions over cutting-edge ones, but also, somewhat contrarily,  integrating quickly any available security update.